turbiko/py-directory/README.md

 # py-directory
-another one but my guide
+another one but my python guide
+I use Ukrainian comments in some (or all) texts :)